-Some of the dentists who come to the Netherlands through DPA Dentistry also become our ambassadors.
-This means they help dentists who are interested in coming to the Netherlands by providing them with information about the DPA project, the Dutch life and any other questions they may have.
-Because they are dentists who experienced the DPA Dentistry project first-hand, our ambassadors have a unique perspective that they can use to help the people who have the same questions that they may have had themselves a few years ago.
+Some of the dentists who come to the Netherlands through BGB Dentistry also become our ambassadors.
+This means they help dentists who are interested in coming to the Netherlands by providing them with information about the BGB project, the Dutch life and any other questions they may have.
+Because they are dentists who experienced the BGB Dentistry project first-hand, our ambassadors have a unique perspective that they can use to help the people who have the same questions that they may have had themselves a few years ago.

 About the Dutch course in Seefeld, Elena says: “The time I spent in Seefeld was a great experience, as the hotel is a perfect setting to start learning a language from scratch.
 Of course I can’t forget to mention our beloved Josie, who was always there for us, taking us for hikes through the mountains or just showing us around.
 She is someone I can never forget.”